akostrik/stage_telegram_python/README.md

 The application doesn't aime at the deep causes of the propaganda.

 # Experimentations, evolution, iterations
-## Prototype Phase:
+## Prototype Phase
-Basic Propaganda Detection: The initial prototype was a rudimentary system that relied on keyword matching to flag potential propaganda messages.
+The initial prototype relied on keyword matching to flag potential propaganda messages.
 It was a simplistic approach that served as a proof of concept.

-Limited Channel Integration: The prototype was limited to the set of fixed (in the code) channels, primarily to test the waters and understand challenges to face.
+The prototype was limited to the set of fixed (direclty in the code) channels, primarily to understand challenges to face.

 ## Version 1.0
 <img align="right" width="300" height="300" src="https://github.com/akostrik/stage_telegram/assets/22834202/9176b2d8-a75b-4335-8a97-80e82197579a">